 We've all seen it while shopping online: that little coupon code box that shows up in the cart or during checkout.
 It might be labeled promo code, discount code, offer code, source code, gift code, or some other name.

-A promo code is a mix of letters or numbers that's associated with a specific discount.
+A promo code is a mix of letters and/or numbers that's associated with a specific discount.
 Promo (or coupon) codes are usually around five to 10 characters in all caps and sometimes appear random (e.g., FT596RFT); other times they spell out actual words or portions of words (e.g., FREESHIP50).
 The code itself can give clues as to what kind of discount it provides.
 For example, FREESHIP50 would likely be free shipping with a $50 minimum purchase.

 Coupon codes are generated and issued by retailers through various channels, such as their newsletters, their own websites, or through other websites that promote current deals and coupons — like DealNews.

 Most often, you'll see online coupon codes cover the following types of discounts:

 - X% off: Codes for these discounts take a certain percentage off and can apply to your whole order, or only select items.